-For flood insurance, single-family mortgage borrowers who carry flood insurance generally rely on the National Flood Insurance Program ("NFIP"), which has been extended through March 14, 2025.
+For flood insurance, single-family mortgage borrowers who carry flood insurance generally rely on the National Flood Insurance Program ("NFIP"), which has been extended through September 30, 2025.
 If at any time the U.S. Congress fails to re-authorize funding for the NFIP, FEMA may not have sufficient funds to pay claims for flood damage, and borrowers would be unable to renew flood insurance coverage or to obtain new policies through the NFIP.
 In addition, NFIP insurance, to the extent still in effect, does not cover temporary living expenses, and the maximum limit of coverage available under the NFIP for a single-family residential property is \$250,000, which may not be sufficient to cover all losses.

 In October 2021, FEMA launched "Risk Rating 2.0," an actuarial and risk-based approach to pricing flood insurance premiums for properties based on flood risk, irrespective of whether they are located in a FEMA-designated Special Flood Hazard Area ("SFHA").
 Since October 1, 2021, all new flood insurance policies through FEMA's NFIP have been subject to Risk Rating 2.0 premiums, and, beginning April 1, 2022, all remaining policies being renewed became subject to the premiums.
 FEMA expects that most households with insurance through the NFIP will experience either a decrease or a slight increase in premiums.
 Although certain households may experience significant increases in NFIP premiums, annual increases are generally limited by statute to 18%.
 As a result, some households may experience multiple years of increases in flood insurance premiums.
-The Risk Rating 2.0 and any other sources of premium increases may impact property values for affected properties, including properties securing the Reference Obligations.
-Approximately 2.89% of the Reference Obligations by the Cut-off Date Balance were located in a FEMA designated SFHA at their respective dates of origination.
+The Risk Rating 2.0 and any other sources of premium increases may impact insurance affordability and uptake and the maintenance of ongoing coverage.
+Furthermore, these factors may impact property values for affected properties, including properties securing the Reference Obligations.
+Approximately 2.81% of the Reference Obligations by the Cut-off Date Balance were located in a FEMA designated SFHA at their respective dates of origination.